Cost of Solar Panels in Bristol

 The Feed-in Tariff (FIT) is an incentive introduced in 2010 which became the main grant at the time in encouraging UK residents to turn to renewable electricity technologies.
-FIT grant is eligible for household solar technologies, but is unfortunately ending on 31 March 2019.
-If you want to still qualify for this scheme and benefit from payments over the next 20 years, be sure to act fast and submit your application in time.
+FIT grant is eligible for household solar technologies, but ended in April 2019.

 The Renewable Heat Incentive (RHI) is in the present the main grant offered.
 The RHI programme is administered by Ofgem and offers two schemes: Domestic and Non-Domestic.
 Certain conditions must be met to benefit from this incentive, in order to enlist your household for the RHI, it has to be capable of receiving an Energy Performance Certificate (EPC), which represents the proof Ofgem requires, so your house is assessed as a domestic “dwelling”.

 The Green Deal is an incentive which contains several components: Green Deal Assessment, Green Deal Home Improvement Fund (GDHIF), Green Deal Finance and “The Energy Company Obligation (ECO), a program operating alongside The Green Deal.
 To qualify for this support and ensure your installation is too high quality, make sure that your installer is accredited via the Microgeneration Certification Scheme (MCS).